Introduction:

 JOBPURGE events perform two functions where it will mark station 40 jobs with a status of Completed as Purged and complete station 60 jobs.

 Important!
-We recommend JOBPURGE=NO for sites that do not use station 60 jobs and are satisfied with a status of Completed for station 40 jobs (instead of Purged).
+JOBPURGE=NO is recommended for sites that do not use station 60 jobs and are satisfied with a status of Completed for station 40 jobs (instead of Purged).

-When these events are set to YES in CA Scheduler JM, they must also be activated in CA ENF otherwise CA Scheduler JM cannot get to these events.
+When these events are set to YES in Scheduler, they must also be activated in ENF otherwise Scheduler cannot get to these events.

-Refer to the CA Scheduler Job Management Systems Programmer Guide.
-Chapter 2, Initialization.
+CA Scheduler Job Management Systems Programmer Guide.
+Chapter 2, Initialization